ddehanne/systematic-research-overview/README.md

 **Signal Evaluation:**
 - 10 competing hypotheses tested under strict OOS criteria
 - Information Coefficient (IC) and Information Coefficient Information Ratio (ICIR) used as quality measures
-- Transaction cost model: 5 bps per leg, round-trip
+- Transaction cost assumption: 5 bps per traded leg, equivalent to 10 bps round-trip
 - All candidates rejected post-costing due to turnover economics

-**Key Finding:** The signal methodology is mathematically sound but economically unviable at $250K capital scale.
+**Key Finding:** The evaluated signal candidates did not meet predefined expected net-performance criteria after the modeled transaction costs.
+The methodology is retained as a documented research and architectural reference.
 Published for architectural reference.

 ---